WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0202-Administer AD DS.md

 ## Lab scenario

-You are preparing AD DS objects as part of a deployment for a new branch office.
+You're preparing AD DS objects as part of a deployment for a new branch office.
 As part of this preparation, you need to create an OU for the branch office and delegate permission to manage it.
 Also, you need to evaluate Windows PowerShell to manage AD DS more efficiently.

 ## Exercise 1: Delegate administration for OUs

 ### Scenario

 Contoso Corporation delegates management of each branch office to a specific group.
-This allows IT employees who work onsite to be administrators for the branch.
-Each branch office has a branch administrators group that can perform full administration within the branch office OU.
-There is also a branch office helpdesk group that can only manage users in the branch office OU.
+This allows IT employees who work onsite to be branch administrators.
+Each branch office has a branch administrators group that can perform full administration within the branch office OU, and there's also a branch office helpdesk group that can only manage users in the branch office OU.

 You need to create the OU and groups for the new branch office and delegate permissions to the groups.
-You will also validate the permissions.
+You'll also validate the permissions.

 The main tasks for this exercise are as follows: